-Mount Vesuvius is famous as the volcano buried Pompeii after the big eruption in Roman times.
-Being one of the most dangerous volcanoes in the world, the Vesuvius has an eruption cycle of about 20 years.
+Mount Vesuvius is famous as the volcano that buried Pompeii after the big eruption in Roman times.
+Being one of the most dangerous volcanoes, the Vesuvius has an eruption cycle of about 20 years.
 The last eruption was in 1944.
 It is just 22 kilometres away from the modern city of Naples and 25 kilometres from Pompeii.

 Despite the dangerous situation, it still attracts tourists from everywhere in the world.
 Besides, Mount Vesuvius offers many hiking trails, which attracts many outdoor seekers as well.
-The most popular route among visitors is the hiking trail up the highest reaches to the rim of the crater.
+The most popular route among visitors is the hiking trail up the highest reaches to the crater rim.

 I break down our day trip to the Crater of the Active Volcano Mount Vesuvius in the following sections:

 - How we reached Mount Vesuvius